Topology-aware Serverless Function-Execution Scheduling: in OpenWhisk

 \cref{fig:openwhisk} depicts the architecture of our OpenWhisk extension, where we reuse the \textit{Workers} and the \textit{Kafka} components, we modify \textit{Nginx} and the \textit{Controllers} (light blue in the picture), and we introduce two new services: the \textit{Watcher} and the \textit{NFS Server} (in the \newFrag{highlighted} area of \cref{fig:openwhisk}).

-The modifications mainly regard letting Nginx and Controllers retrieve and interpret both TAPP scripts and data on the status of nodes, to forward requests to the selected controllers and workers.
-Concerning the new services, the Watcher monitors the topology of the Kubernetes cluster and collects its current status into the NFS Server, which provides access to TAPP scripts and the collected data to the other components.
-Below, we detail the two new services, we discuss the changes to the existing OpenWhisk components, and we conclude by describing how the proposed system supports live-reloading of TAPP configurations.
+The modifications mainly regard letting Nginx and Controllers retrieve and interpret both \tapp scripts and data on the status of nodes, to forward requests to the selected controllers and workers.
+Concerning the new services, the Watcher monitors the topology of the Kubernetes cluster and collects its current status into the NFS Server, which provides access to \tapp scripts and the collected data to the other components.
+Below, we detail the two new services, we discuss the changes to the existing OpenWhisk components, and describe how the proposed system supports live-reloading of \tapp configurations.
+We conclude with a description of the deployment procedure applied to the modified OpenWhisk platforms.